 What is Live Free Weekend?

-The Live Free Weekend is a 96-hour sobriety challenge/binge-free agreement that provides a chance to step back and consider your relationship with alcohol and drugs while exploring how use affects our lives.
+The Live Free Weekend is a 96-hour sobriety challenge that provides a chance to step back and consider your relationship with alcohol and drugs.
 It is also an important opportunity for those living a sober lifestyle to affirm their choice and feel supported by the CU community.

 To participate, you accept the challenge of no alcohol, marijuana, or recreational drug use for 96 hours.
 If abstinence is not your goal, we still hope you participate by signing the binge-free agreement - electing not to binge drink while abstaining from recreational drug use.